franktakes/gephi-tutorial/README.md

 Here, the data behind the network can be inspected.
 On the top left, it is possible to switch between "Nodes" and "Edges"; which brings up the node list or the edge list in the data table below.
 A node is always identified by a (typically numerical) `Id`.
 An edge is in turn defined by a `Source` and a `Target`, of which the values refer to the `Id` of a node.

-The Data labaratory can be used to manually change the data behind the graph, i.e., adding, removing and modifying the nodes, edges and their attributes.
+The Data laboratory can be used to manually change the data behind the graph, i.e., adding, removing and modifying the nodes, edges and their attributes.
 Adding nodes and edges can be done by using the respective buttons on top of the data table, and modifying one particular node or edge can be done by right clicking and selecting edit-option.
 Changes the the columns or column-wise modifications for all or multiple rows, can be effectuated using the buttons at the bottom of the data table.